Why is this step is the most important step?

 "Global warming is a hoax."

-3. STM's limits-- Because STM is limited, we can't think of many options at once and we can't think of all the pros and cons of a decision at once.
-One way to deal with this problem is to make a pro-cons table of the options.
-Another alternative is to have a computer program help you make a decision.
+3. STM's limits-- Because STM is limited, we can't think of many options at once.
+One way to get around this problem is to force yourself to write down at least 3 options.

 Why we "satisfice" (choose the first satisfactory option)